bit-dna/bitdnablog/_posts/2019-06-10-framing-a-sales-call-to-overcome-your-prospects-objections.md

 categories: [ Sales, Tips ]
 image: assets/images/img/sales-call.jpg
 ---
-"Why should I buy from you?
+Why should I buy from you?
 Why should I buy your product?
-Why should I choose your solution?"
+Why should I choose your solution?

 While your prospects may not ask these questions aloud, you can bet their inside voice is bringing them up during your sales calls.